-In the United States this year, Father’s Day fell on Sunday, June 20.
+In the United States this year, Father’s Day falls on Sunday, June 19.
 Some families throw a party, while others barbecue and reminisce.
 However, around the world, this special day differs, not only in terms of when it’s celebrated but also how.
 Learn more about Father’s Day around the world, from Germany to Thailand.

 The History of Father’s Day

 The first-ever national Father’s Day in the United States was celebrated on June 19, 1910, in the state of Washington—but was not yet official.

 This day was initiated by Sonora Dodd who wanted to establish an equivalent day to Mother’s Day for all the male parents across the country.
 After seeking support from local shops, churches, the YMCA, and the government, the first major celebration took place in 1910.